-Before imposing any of the sanctions set out below, an appropriate investigation of the relevant facts will be conducted.

-The purpose of an investigation is for the college/centre to establish the facts in relation to any allegations made against (or suspicions existing in relation to) the learner before considering whether or not to impose one of the disciplinary sanctions set out below.
-The extent of investigation required will depend on the nature of the allegation(s) or suspicions and will vary from case to case.
+Before imposing any disciplinary sanctions, an appropriate investigation of the relevant facts will be conducted.
+The purpose of an investigation is to establish the facts in relation to any allegations made against (or suspicions existing in relation to) the learner before considering whether or not to impose disciplinary sanctions.
+The extent of investigation will depend on the nature of the allegation(s) or suspicions and will vary from case to case.